pavel-grigorev/spring-resource-reader/README.md

 - If Jackson is on classpath then it will be used to read the JSON.
 - Otherwise `IllegalStateException` will be thrown.

 If both Gson and Jackson are on classpath then Gson will be used.
-To force the framework to use Jackson, add the following argument:
+To force the framework to use Jackson, set the `deserializer` annotation argument:

 ```java
 @ResourceReader